 From Year 7 to 9, students follow the Maths Frameworking scheme of work.
+Problem solving is taught alongside the core maths skills in all year groups and year 7 have an extra, discrete problem solving lesson where they learn to apply their mathematical skills to contextual problems.
 Students are set by ability within two-cohorts in each year group and are taught at a level to challenge them individually.
 Regular evaluation of progress is made and both the teaching/learning and the setting is adjusted according to this.
 Key Stage 3 culminates in an examination in the January of Year 9, students begin their GCSE course after this.

 Key Stage 4

 Students are following the Edexcel Specification for GCSE mathematics (code 1MA1).

 Students either sit Higher Tier exams, where they can achieve grades 9 to 4, or Foundation Tier exams, where they can achieve Grades 5 to 1.
 Each course is assessed via three terminal examinations each 1 hour and 30 minutes in length.
 This new GCSE contains a lot more real-life content and starting the course in year 9 allows the teaching and practice of this application of skills.

 Students are continually encouraged to achieve to their full potential and through regular monitoring, intervention for those not making at least their expected level of progress is put in place.

 Mathematics A-level is a very highly valued qualification.
 It is held in high esteem by industry, commerce and higher education.
 Mathematics is rightly regarded as a demanding subject, and those who study it develop thinking and problem solving skills applicable in all fields.